Optimal Experimental Design for Inverse Problems in the Presence of Observation Correlations: OED for Correlated Observations

-In this case, the derivative of $\wdesignmat$ with respect to a given entry of the design vector, $\design_j$, is a sparse symmetric matrix with only nonzero entries in the $j$th row and the $j$th column, respectively.
-Specifically, if we define the vector of partial derivatives of weights
+where $\vec{e}_i$ is the $i$th versor of $\Rnum^{\Nsens}$, that is, the $i$th vector in the natural basis.
+In this case the derivative of $\designmat$ with respect to a given entry of the design vector, $\design_j$, is a sparse symmetric matrix with only nonzero entries in the $j$th row and the $j$th column of each block.
+Specifically, if we define the vector of elementwise partial derivatives of weights